-Every provider, no matter their level, needs to understand how to keep themselves, their patient, and their partner safe.
+Every healthcare provider, no matter their profession, needs to understand how to keep themselves, their patient, and their colleagues safe.

 Your BLS certification has supplied you with the proper tools and techniques to effectively stabilize a patient.
 What comes after, whether that’s in emergency transport or through the doors of the emergency room, involves keen situational awareness.